enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

 #### `ReleaseToStage` stage

 The second stage, the `ReleaseToStage`, is way more interesting.
-Here we use the two Enterspeed CLI comamnds we showed in the beginning of this guide.
+Here we use the two Enterspeed CLI commands we showed in the beginning of this guide.

-With the first task we extract the deployment plan from the `Development` environment.
+With the first task, we extract the deployment plan from the `Development` environment.

 The `&& type deploymentplan.json` at the end of the command will print out the content of the deployment plan in the log.
-This way you can always go back to a given release and see excatly which schemas was deployed as part of that release.
+This way you can always go back to a given release and see exactly which schemas were deployed as part of that release.

 ```
 es-cli.exe deployment extract -e Development --apiKey $(apiKey) && type deploymentplan.json